DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 In this command we are specifying a specific wrapping algorithm and the wrapping key spec.
 There are more options that you can check in the [KMS documentation](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetParametersForImport.htm) to suit other cryptographic needs.

 As a response, you will obtain a JSON file with the public key  base64 encoded, key id and import token base64 encoded.
-Copy the public key into a new file and name it, for example **pkey.b64**.
+Copy the public key, this is the value of "PublicKey" field in the JSON response, into a new file and name it, for example **pkey.b64**.
-You can use vim or nano or any other Linux text editor of your choice to create the file and paste the public key value.
-Do the same for the import token, naming the file for example **token.b64**.
+You can use vim or nano or any other Linux text editor of your choice to create the file and paste the public key value copied.
+Do the same for the import token, this is the value from the "ImportToken" field in the JSON response, naming the file for example **token.b64**.
 You will finally have two files in your directory:

 ```